 - IT graduates.
 Seriously.
 India has the world's highest number of IT graduates, many of whom head abroad after they graduate.
 India is also a frequent destination for outsourcing.

+In spite of its successes, India still remain a developing country, but as of the 21th century it began to assert itself.
 With a population of over a billion, heading towards China in population size, India plays an important role in South Asia.